Supports collaborative research projects and the sharing of data and other resources for the study of computational neuroscience.

 CRCNS is affiliated with the NIH Blueprint for Neuroscience Research (http://neuroscienceblueprint.nih.gov/), and involves ten participating NIH Institutes and Centers.
 An NIH Notice (NOT-MH-24-140) is being issued in parallel with this solicitation.
 Proposals are selected for potential NIH funding on the basis of the common CRCNS joint review process; resubmission of proposals directly to NIH is by invitation only.
 No NIH awards will exceed $250,000 per year in direct costs.

-The CRCNS program supports human research projects such as observational studies and Basic Experimental Studies involving Humans (BESH), i.e., studies that meet both the definition of basic research and the NIH definition of a clinical trial.
+Proposals involving human subjects research may be observational studies or Basic Experimental Studies involving Humans (BESH), i.e., studies that meet both the definition of basic research and the NIH definition of a clinical trial.
 However, Phase I-IV clinical trials with clinical outcomes as the primary outcomes to assess efficacy will not be accepted.
 Please be aware of NIH’s definition of clinical trials, which has specific requirements for applicants proposing BESH studies.
 For research projects that 1) involve human subjects and 2) have public health relevance, applicants are strongly encouraged to contact Dr. Siavash Vaziri (siavash.vaziri@nih.gov) prior to submitting an application to determine whether it could be supported by NIH through this program.

 A search for “CRCNS” in the NIH RePORTER system (https://reporter.nih.gov/) will show a list of CRCNS projects supported by NIH.
 Further questions may be directed to: